Peste Noire: History

 La Chaise-Dyable, the band's sixth album, was recorded at La mesnie Herlequin and released in 2015, musically the album sees the band continue the style and influences featured in the previous self-titled album and the lyrics, according to Famine deal with countryside boredom and monotony, anarchism and the region of La Chaise-Dieu.
 In a first for the group, the second version of the song "Dans ma nuit" was the subject of a professional music video directed by Anaon Productions, who also produced a documentary for the band mainly about the album's production but also about the band's concept and views.
-It was around this time that Famine began openly showing his support to the Azov battalion in Ukraine.
+It was around this time that Famine began openly showing his support for the Azov battalion in Ukraine.
 Another music video was made in 2017 for the song "Le dernier putsch", it featured М8Л8ТХ founder and frontman Alexey Levkin who also helped co-produce the video with his label Militant Zone, as well as organize a private release screening of the video for both bands, their fans and invited guests like Finnish NSBM band Goatmoon.

 The band signed with the Ukrainian NSBM label Militant Zone in 2015 after the release of La Chaise-Dyable.
 The band released their seventh studio album Peste Noire – Split – Peste Noire in 2018, through Militant Zone and in collaboration with their own label La mesnie Herlequin.
 The album was panned for its overtly racist cover and lyrics, as well as for featuring Trap music and Hardcore rap.